therealhackmeehan/ubacktest_docs/src/content/docs/Running/backtestOptions.md

 ### Random Selection

-If you prefer a random stock from the S&P 500 and a random time interval (between 1 month and 1 year), you can select this button.
+If you want a random S&P 500 stock and a random start/end date ranging from 1 month to 2 years apart, click this button.

 :::caution
 Be aware that errors may arise if the random time interval doesn’t align with the company's lifetime.